 The only draw back, one could argue, is that you’ll sound “just like everyone else with a copy of Perfect Drums”.

-Indeed, Perfect Drums does have a distinct sound or character that is unique to itself, and some of the kits sound very similar, maybe even too similar, despite being totally different materials and models.
+Indeed, Perfect Drums does have a distinct sound or character that is unique to itself (a really great sound, to be fair), and some of the kits sound very similar, maybe even too similar, despite being totally different materials and models.

 However, Perfect Drums gives you enough flexibility with its Mixer, Sampler and Routing options to make this software your own, without fiddling endlessly in your project studio to get a respectable drum sound.